Here's how the press works as you buy it:

 Add a pressure gage so I can get an idea of the force I am using.

-I haven't tried it yet, so you are one your own
+I haven't tried it yet, so you are on your own.

 Simplify the release mechanism: For those who don't want to go to all the trouble of adding the release cylinder and valve, I may someday try to replace the "Bimba cylinder" mechanism with a autombile clutch cable or bicycle brake cable.
 That would also make it cheaper to build.